Convergence of Multi-Scale Reinforcement Q-Learning Algorithms for Mean Field Game and Control Problems: Stochastic Approximation

 \section{Stochastic Approximation}

 In the previous section, we introduced an idealized deterministic algorithm relying on the operators $\mathcal{P}_2$ and $\mathcal{T}_2$, which involve expectations that we assumed we could compute perfectly.
-However, in more general case, those expectations are unknown and instead we use samples.
-Then we can use the theory of stochastic approximation to obtain convergence of algorithms with sample-based updates.
+However, in practical situations, those expectations are unknown and instead we use samples.
+Then we can use the classical theory of stochastic approximation to obtain convergence of algorithms with sample-based updates.
 In this section, we assume that the updates are still done in a synchronous way.
 The case of asynchronous updates is discussed in the next section.

 In this section, we consider the following setting.
 Let us assume that for any $(\mu,x,a)$, the learner can know the value $f(x,a,\mu)$.
 Furthermore, the learner can sample a realization of the random variable